Mimouna Association

-The Mimouna Association is a Moroccan non-profit organization dedicated to preserving Moroccan Jewish heritage and culture.
+The Mimouna Association is a Moroccan nonprofit organization founded in 2007 to preserve and promote Moroccan Jewish history and culture.
+Established by Muslim students at Al Akhawayn University in Ifrane, it developed from a university club into a national organization conducting heritage education, exhibitions, conferences and Muslim–Jewish dialogue.
+Its activities have included Holocaust education and travelling exhibitions devoted to the history of Morocco's Jewish communities.

 History

-The Mimouna Association started in 2007 as a Muslim student-run club at Al Akhawayn University in Ifrane seeking to promote Jewish heritage and interfaith dialogue around the country.
-"One of the founding principles of the Association is to reclaim the cultural diversity of Morocco through its history.
-In a context where intolerance and extremism are rampant, Mimouna, as a Citizen Patriot Association, would like to contribute to the preserving and strengthening of the plural Moroccan identity."

-It was originally known as the Mimouna Club.
+The organization was founded in 2007 as the Mimouna Club at Al Akhawayn University in Ifrane.
+Its founders, including Laziza Dalil and El Mehdi Boudra, were Muslim students seeking to introduce other students to Morocco's Jewish history and culture.
+Cultural anthropologist Aomar Boum described the club as part of an effort by young Moroccans to learn about Jewish life as part of their own country's history.

 In August 2012, the student club became an officially incorporated nonprofit organization with the name "Association Mimouna".

 Mission

 The Mimouna Association is often cited as the leading entity in Morocco fighting antisemitism and strengthening ties between Muslims and Jews.
 Mimouna "has worked to educate young Moroccans about the Kingdom's rich Jewish history"."a coalition of Muslim students who have taken on the task of highlighting the deep Jewish roots woven into Moroccan culture."